Black Friday | 25% off online accounting for 6 months!

 |Scheme||Tax year||Enhanced deduction*||Payable credit (loss making)||Relief|

-Enhanced deduction is the total amount of the actual expenditure, plus 125% or 130% relief
+*Enhanced deduction is the total amount of the actual expenditure, plus 130% relief

 As its name suggests, the SME scheme is aimed at small and medium-sized enterprises.
 However, the definition of an SME varies.
-For R&D purposes, an SME is defined as one with under 500 employees and either an annual turnover of €100 million or a balance sheet under €86 million (Euros).
+For R&D purposes, an SME is defined as one with under 500 employees and either an annual turnover of €100 million (Euros) or a balance sheet under €86 million (Euros).
 If your company is part of a larger company that falls outside of this definition, or is in liquidation or administration, you won’t be able to make a claim.